lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/05 Subsystems Azimuth and Camera Cable Wrap/00 Introduction.md

-# Azimuth And Camera Cable Wrap
+# Azimuth And Camera Cable Wrap introduction

 In the TMA there are 2 motorized cable wraps, one for azimuth and other for camera rotator.
 The cable wrap rotates the cables to ensure that a moving part don’t breaks cables.
 So, the cable wrap must follow the